Bronx Failure to Monitor and Treat Newborns Injury Lawyer

 Monitoring of newborns is critical as they are at risk for a number ailments and conditions:

-- Infections: Because of their immature immune systems, newborn babies are subject to infections.
-Common infections include sepsis, pneumonia and meningitis.
-Signs of an infection include poor feeding, respiratory problems, listlessness, persistent crying, skin rash, skin discoloration, or high or low temperature.
+- Infections: Because of their immature immune systems, newborn babies are subject to infections such as sepsis, pneumonia and meningitis.
+Signs of an infection include poor feeding, respiratory problems, listlessness, constant crying, skin rash, skin discoloration, or rise or fall in temperature.

 - Jaundice: Jaundice is common in newborns and it is caused by high levels of bilirubin.
-If jaundice is not diagnosed and treated, it can lead to brain damage.
+If jaundice is not diagnosed and treated, the bilirubin can lead to brain damage.

 There are several different types of newborn monitoring.
-For example, blood tests should be taken to test for jaundice.
+For example, blood tests can be taken to test for jaundice.
 A blood test for jaundice should especially be given to at-risk babies, such as pre-term babies.
 Another type of newborn monitoring is heart rate monitoring.
 Monitoring the baby’s heart rate can alert the medical staff to cardiac issues.
-Other tests check the baby’s oxygen saturation and other indicators for potential problems.Pursuing Compensation
+Other tests check the baby’s oxygen saturation and other indicators for potential problems.Pursuing compensation for injury to newborn

 Wrongful death.
-If as a result of a medical error your newborn baby did not survive, you may hold the negligent medical staff accountable through a wrongful death lawsuit.Bronx Failure to Monitor and Treat Newborn Injury Lawyer
+If as a result of the medical error your newborn baby did not survive, you may hold the negligent medical staff accountable through a wrongful death lawsuit.Contact the Law Offices of Stephen Bilkis & Associates

 If you suspect that your baby was injured because your doctor, nurse, or other healthcare professional failed to properly monitor and treat your newborn baby, do not hesitate to immediately contact someone with experience.
-The staff at Stephen Bilkis and Associates, PLLC is experienced in successfully representing clients and families of clients who have suffered injuries due to mistakes made by medical professionals, as well as those injured in car accidents, truck accidents, construction accidents, and other types of accidents.
-Contact us at 1.800.NY.NY.LAW (1.800.696.9529) to schedule a free, no obligation consultation regarding your case.
-We serve those injured in accidents in the following locations: the Bronx, Brooklyn, Long Island, Manhattan, Nassau County, Queens, Staten Island, Suffolk County and Westchester County.
+The staff at the Law Offices of Stephen Bilkis & Associates is experienced in successfully representing clients and families of clients who have suffered injuries due to mistakes made by medical professionals, as well as those injured in car accidents, truck accidents, construction accidents, and other types of accidents.
+Contact us at 1-800-NY-NY-LAW (1-800-696-9529) to schedule a free, no obligation consultation regarding your case.
+We represent clients in the following locations: the Bronx, Brooklyn, Long Island, Manhattan, Nassau County, Queens, Staten Island, Suffolk County and Westchester County.